AkashSingh993/Medical-Charges-Prediction/README.md

 Feature Scaling: Applied standardization or normalization to numerical features like age and BMI to bring them into a common range.

-Train-Test Split: Divided the dataset into training and testing sets (typically 80-20) for model evaluation.
+Train-Test Split: Divided the dataset into training and testing sets (80-20) for model evaluation.

 c) Model Building
 Implemented Linear Regression to predict medical charges based on available features, as it is well-suited for continuous target variables.